zausnerd/hash-table-implementation/README.md

 Why hello there!
 You might be wondering what this is.
 If the name of the repository did not clue you in, this is a hash table implementation.
-You see, I determined there were not enough half-abandoned repos floating around with various self-rolled implementations of hash tables, so I decided to throw my own into the fray, fun!
+You see, I figured there weren't enough half-abandoned repos floating around with various self-rolled implementations of hash tables, so I decided to throw my own into the fray, fun!